lucasmoschen/topological-data-analysis/README.md

 Abstract
 ---

-This is a topic from applied mathematics with the objective of analyze datasets using techiniques from topology.
+This is a topic from applied mathematics with the objective of analyze datasets using techniques from topology.
 This framework is insensitive to a particular metric and provides dimensionality reduction and robustness to noise.
-In this course, we aim to understand the basic topologic concepts as topological space and apply it using Python.
+In this course, we aim to understand the basic topological concepts as topological space and apply it using Python.

+The tutorials are written by the professor.